Skill Level Beginner

-In Animate, we can quickly add the motion and create a loop for the falling snow, and apply a parallax effect to the snow to provide the illusion of distance.
-We're also going to use a webfont to make the text look a little funky.
-We are then going to wrap this thing up, by making this whole thing responsive.
-So the project can be seen, on everything from the smart phone in your pocket to the HD TV screen in your house.
+In Animate, we can quickly add the motion and create a loop for the falling snow.
+And apply a parallax effect to the snow to provide the illusion of distance.
+We're also going to use a web font to make the text look a little funky.
+We are then going to wrap this thing up by making this whole thing responsive so the project can be seen on everything, from the smart phone in your pocket, to the HDTV screen in your house.
 Sound like fun?
 Great, let's get started.